diefenbach/django-lfc/docs/user/users/index.rst

 Users
 =====

-This section describes the users, groups and roles of LFC.
+This section describes the management interface of LFC's users, groups and roles.

 .. toctree::
    :maxdepth: 1